Leon-2802/VerAnwSoSe23/README.md

 # VerAnwSoSe23
-## Repository of my assignements for the university subject "Distributed Applications" during my 5. semester.
+## Repository of my assignements for the university subject "Distributed Applications"
 ### Contents of the assignements:
 - Multithreading
 - SQL Databases